Lowest CPM? Fleet Wraps!APRIL 3, 2019| SpeedPro

 - Low attention and retention rates: Around 45 percent of Americans employ ad-blocker technology when using social media.
 Over half say avoiding online and social media ads is easy.

 5. Fleet Wraps vs. Pay-Per-Click (PPC) Campaigns

-- PPC cost per impression: Due to their pay-only-when-you-attract-a-click nature, PPC campaigns fall on the less expensive side of the advertising spectrum — though still not as low as fleet wrap CPMs.
-Marketers averaged $2.80 per 1,000 views for PPC campaigns in Q1 of 2018.
+- PPC cost per impression: Due to their pay-only-when-you-attract-a-click nature, PPC campaigns fare less expensive — though still not as low as fleet wrap CPMs.

 - Lead conversion rates: Google is the leading PPC campaign platform today.
 Advertisers who used it across industries saw an average 3.48 percent lead conversion rate for the duration of the campaign — a middle-of-the-pack rate compared to other channels.

 The widest of digital advertising’s strategies, digital displays account for online banners, landing page ads and pop-ups.
 These advertisements differ from others online in that they don’t show up in search queries.
 In other words, they don’t actively target leads like other marketing strategies.
 This equates to a smaller reach and a reduced lead pool.

 Industry research points to another fact: It takes retargeting to convert leads through digital display ads.
 In other words, the original display ad itself may not be enough.
 Vehicle wraps can compound that digital-display lead generation by more than 40 percent, proving these online ads by themselves may not be worth the investment.

 - Digital display cost per impression: Depending on the digital ad’s size, detail, timeline of display and the ranking of the website it’s on, businesses can expect to spend $20 to $80 per 1,000 impressions.

 - Cost per conversion: Depending on the conversion action you are targeting, digital ads on their own may cost you up to $59.18 per action.